 We bought the boys airsoft rifles for Christmas.

-They shoot soft plastic BBs.
+They shoot soft, plastic BBs.

-Son two is 14 and Son three is 12.
+Raven is 14 and Heron is 12.

-I ran into the living room, and Son two said he had accidentally shot her in the eye.
+Raven said he had accidentally shot her in the eye with the airsoft gun.

-After that one scream, all she did was stand like a statue, slightly shaking, showing no emotion at all.
+After that one scream, all she did was stand like a statue, slightly shaking, no emotion at all.

-It scared me to death.
+Scared me to death.

-I called 911 and my husband.
+I called 911 and Cowboy.

 The decision was made to take her by ambulance to Knoxville.

-My husband met the ambulance en route.
+Cowboy met the ambulance en route to Knoxville.

-Originally, we were heading to East Tennessee Children’s Hospital, but they communicated with the ambulance that we needed to go to the University of Tennessee Medical Center, a trauma hospital that had a pediatric eye surgeon on standby.
+Originally we were heading to East Tennessee Children’s Hospital, but they communicated with the ambulance that we needed to go to The University of Tennessee Medical Center.

-Long story short: thank heavens it was an airsoft BB gun with plastic pellets.
+Long story short, thank heavens it was an airsoft BB gun with plastic pellets.

-The pellet actually bounced off her pupil, which is now the shape of a football.
+The pellet actually bounced off her pupil.

-She’s okay.
+She's OK.

 The police did come by.